aimms/function-reference/predefined-identifiers/language-related-identifiers/onoff.rst

 .. seealso::

     The set :aimms:set:`AllValueKeywords`.
-The ``PageMode`` suffix of ``FILE`` identifiers is discussed in full detail in Section 31.4.
+The ``PageMode`` suffix of ``FILE`` identifiers is discussed in full detail in :doc:`data-communication-components/text-reports-and-output-listing/structuring-a-page-in-page-mode`